Cloinville/ros-gui/readme.md

 **src/rqt_-mypkg/my_module.py**

 This is the core file for this entire project.
 All functions that run in the background are controlled in this file.
 If an icon needs to be added/changed then this is the file to modify.
-All functions that run the backend need to be added/apended here.
+All functions that run the back end need to be added/appended here.

 **refresh.sh**